-Not too long ago, I wrote a blog about time management and how to get better control of your “To-Do” list and also to get a grip on organizing your business as well as your personal life.
-If you want to read about Time Management tips, you can do that here.
+Today, I’m writing about time management and using some really cool free tools to help you stay on top of your tasks!
+Not too long ago, I wrote a blog about project management and how to get better control of your “To-Do” list and also to get a grip on organizing your business as well as your personal life.
+However, if you want to read about project management tips, you can do that here.

 Bottom line, I’ve tried a few other project management tools.
 Some were either too complicated, had too much of a learning curve or it didn’t work for my needs.